LivelyIE/web/tasks/markdown/T_EmploymentLetter.md

 * If you have completed your probationary period.
 * Your guaranteed base salary.
 * Details of any bonuses or commissions you are eligible for.
+* Whether the position is in-office, remote or a hybrid.